parit2015/Machine-Learning/MachineLearning/README.md

 Additionally, we are moving towards making *machines more intelligent*.
 With that, we now have capabilities to, *train the machines*, to understand data & respective models/trends, and hence to be able to *run different techniques* to get *consumable insight/information*.
 The above all mentioned stuff comes under Machine Learning scope.

 Machine Learning subject seems to be little tricky, but is very interesting for those who enjoy doing data manipulation.
-To start with this, one needs to have some subject level understanding beforehand, which mainly includes, *understanding of data*, concepts of *statistics*, and hands-on in *programming language* like *python* or *matlab* etc.
+To start with this, one needs to have some subject level understanding beforehand, which mainly includes, *understanding of data*, concepts of *statistics*, and hands-on in programming languages like *python* or *matlab* etc.

 I have started as a beginner in this field, and are in ramp-up mode currently.
 I am utilizing my *knowledge on Bigdata*, and *skills on relevent programming aspects*.
 My prior *experience with pharma-data* would probably help me in getting the things done easily.